josema88/Azure-Functions-Sample/readme.md

 }
 ```

+### Run the project

+You can run the project with VS Code.
+Open the folder with VS Code, go to options panel at the top and click in "Run" then you can select "Start debugging" or "Run without debugging".

+For reference check my [sesion in Code Camp 2021 at Youtube](https://youtu.be/vtAKCn82_F0).

+## Create Function App and Deploy your Azure function

+In order to run your Function in the cloud, you should create an Azure Function App instance.
+You can create it within Visual Studio code using the Azure Functions plugin.

+Once your Function App instance is created, now you can deploy it with Visual Studio Code using the Azure Functions plugin.

+For more information you can check the [official documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)

 ### Connect to DB in your Azure Cloud environment

 Go to your Azure App Function in Azure and add an environment variable at the instance's Settings -> Configuration -> Application settings.